OligoScan: Measuring minerals and heavy metals at the cellular level

 Cardicheck: additional cardiovascular measurement

-In addition to the OligoScan, we offer the Cardicheck, an additional measurement that provides insight into your cardiovascular health.
-Using a pulse oximeter for 3 minutes, the Cardicheck measures the following parameters:
+In addition to the OligoScan, we offer the Cardicheck, a supplementary measurement that provides insight into your cardiovascular health.
+The Cardicheck uses a pulse oximeter for 3 minutes to measure the following parameters:

-- Stress level: how your autonomic nervous system reacts
+- Stress levels: how your autonomic nervous system responds

 - Heart rhythm: regularity and variability

-- Vascular flexibility: elasticity of your blood vessels
+- Vessel flexibility: elasticity of your blood vessels

 Costs